aptos-labs/aptos-core/aptos-move/framework/move-stdlib/doc/string.md

 ## Function `sub_string`

-Returns a sub-string using the given byte indices, where <code>i</code> is the first byte position and <code>j</code> is the start of the first byte not included (or the length of the string).
-The indices must be at valid utf8 char boundaries, guaranteeing that the result is valid utf8.
+Returns a sub&#45;string using the given byte indices, where <code>i</code> is the first byte position and <code>j</code> is the start<br/> of the first byte not included (or the length of the string).
+The indices must be at valid utf8 char boundaries,<br/> guaranteeing that the result is valid utf8.

 <pre><code>public fun sub_string(s: &amp;string::String, i: u64, j: u64): string::String<br/></code></pre>